polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ### Compatibility

-* **Gateway:** requires a contract upgrade adding storage fields (`cap`, `bucket counters`, `lockdownUntil`), a new inbound command (`CommandV1.ResetCap`, V1 only), and rate-tracking inside `submitV1` / `submitV2` dispatch handlers for the release / mint paths.
+* **Gateway:** requires a contract upgrade adding storage fields (`cap`, `bucket counters`, `lockdownUntil`), rate-tracking in `submitV1` / `submitV2`, and a new V2 inbound command `CommandV2.SetCap(asset, class, value)` for governance to set and update cap values (see §"Initial calibration approach").
+The cap storage is shared between V1 and V2 dispatch paths, so setting it via the V2 command flips the cap for both directions.
+The cap check fires *before* nonce increment so a cap-tripped message is deferred rather than consumed, no asymmetric state with the AH-side burn; see §"Stuck messages and stale fees" for the full reasoning and the fee-top-up fallback.
 No breaking ABI changes for existing callers.
-The reset command is routed through V1 only, leveraging V1's `PRIMARY_GOVERNANCE_CHANNEL` bypass at the BH outbound queue, the same Option A reasoning as the companion pause-pallet RFC's call 7.
-Adding a `CommandV2.ResetCap` is deferred to V1 deprecation, at which point the V2 outbound queue will also gain its governance bypass.
+There is no `ResetCap` command, see §"Layer 1" for why a manual reset would be structurally unreachable given the 24-hour auto-lift.
+* **BridgeHub (`snowbridge-pallet-system-v2`):** a new extrinsic `set_cap(asset, class, value)` lets governance issue the corresponding `CommandV2.SetCap` to the Gateway.
+Same shape as the existing `set_operating_mode` extrinsic on `snowbridge-pallet-system-v2`.
+Root-only origin, consistent with other Gateway-configuration commands.
 * **AH frontend:** new pallet (`snowbridge-pallet-rate-limit`) wired into the existing `PausableExporter`.
 No migration; new state defaults to "no cap configured".
-* **BH:** message-rate counter added to the outbound queue pallet.
-No migration.

 ## Prior Art and References